Polisportiva Viribus Unitis

-Polisportiva Viribus Unitis is an Italian association football club located in Somma Vesuviana, Campania.
+Polisportiva Viribus Unitis has been Italian association football club located in Somma Vesuviana, Campania.
 It currently plays in Eccellenza.

 History

 The club was founded during 1917 in Somma Vesuviana (which lies within the Province of Naples), north of Mount Vesuvius).
 The club was affiliated in 1919 and took its name from the ship SMS Viribus Unitis with Riccardo Angrisani as its first president.
 The founders of the club were: